Apply Now arrow

 Cash from operating activities

-The movement of money because of operating activities appears first on a statement of cash flows.
-The cash from operating activities section describes money that is made or spent during ordinary operations, like providing goods and services and paying monthly operating expenses as described in the initial business plan.
-Any changes in savings or checking account balances, current assets, depreciation, inventory, and accounts payable totals can impact cash from operating activities.
+The movement of money from operating activities appears first on a cash flow statement.
+The operating activities section describes money that is made or spent during ordinary operations, like providing goods and services, or covering monthly operating expenses as described in the initial business plan.
+Any changes in savings or checking account balances, current assets, depreciation, inventory, current liabilities, and accounts payable can impact the results of this section of the cash flow statement.

 Cash from operating activities – cash inflows